pymoc/pymoc/docs/model-physics/vertical-buoyancy-balance.rst

 =========================

-The verical buoyancy profiles within ocean basins (e.g. the Atlantic Ocean interior, the North Atlantic Deepwater formation region) is maintained by a balance between vertical advection & diffusion, as first described by `Munk (1966)`_.
-This balance is calculated in a horizontally averaged sense, an approximation that is allowable given the flatness of the buoyancy slopwe in the ocean interior, where isopycnal outcropping is not a concern.
-As a note, this approximation makes this balance unsuitable for modeling of the Southern Ocean, where distinct :doc:`overturning transport <channel-overturning-transport-closure>` & :doc:`surface buoyancy <channel-buoyancy-balance>` formulations are utilized.
+The verical buoyancy profiles within ocean basins (e.g. the Atlantic Ocean interior, the North Atlantic Deepwater formation region) are maintained by a balance between advection & diffusion.
+If we  assume that isopycnals (i.e. surface of constant buoyancy) are relatively flat, horizonatal advection has a small contribution to the buoyancy tendencies, and the dominant balance is between vertical advection and diffusion, as first described by `Munk (1966)`_..
+Following `Jansen and Nadeau (2019)`_, we here relax the the strict requirement for flat isopycnals by implementing a residual-advection diffusion equation, which is horizontally averaged along isopycnals, such that horizontal buoayncy advection vanishes by construction.

-We derive our advection-diffusoing equation by starting with the Boussinesq continuity equation in isopycnal space
+The residual advection-diffusion equation can be derived by starting with the Boussinesq continuity equation in isopycnal space

 .. math::
   \partial_t\sigma + \nabla_h\cdot\left(\sigma\vec{u}\right)=-\partial_b\left(\sigma\mathcal{B}\right)

-Here we define :math:`\mathcal{B}` as the diabatic buoyancy tendency, including small scale processes (those taking place horizontal over distances less than ~1km), and :math:`\sigma\equiv\partial_b z` as a measure of the depth range covered by a given buyancy (:math:`b`) class that we call the  isopycnal "thickness".
+Here we define :math:`\mathcal{B}` as the diabatic buoyancy tendency, including small scale diapycnal mixing processes that cannot be resolved by the model.
+:math:`\sigma\equiv\partial_b z` is the isopycnal "thickness"---a measure of the depth range covered by a given buyancy (:math:`b`) class.
 We can now transform the continuity equation into depth space, by integrating from the minimum modeled buoyancy (:math:`b_{min}`) to buoyancy :math:`b`